wyskiski/chrome-extension-security-dashboard/README.md

 ## How To Use

 1. Download the github code
+2. Run "npm i"
+3. Run "npm build"
-2. Open chrome://extensions/
+4. Open chrome://extensions/
-3. Turn "Developer Mode" on in the top right
+5. Turn "Developer Mode" on in the top right
-4. Select "Load Unpacked" in the top left
+6. Select "Load Unpacked" in the top left
-5. Choose the build folder within the extension files
+7. Choose the build folder within the extension files